Telerik-Verified-Plugins/WKWebView/README.md

 ### Take note!

+* If you're seeing a white screen after startup, or a 'hanging splashscreen', make suer your Xcode project deployment target is set to iOS 8.0 or higher.
 * For a seamless upgrade to iOS9 this plugin wipes any existing `NSAppTransportSecurity` configuration you may have done (a new feature in iOS9) to allow communication with even HTTP (non-S) backends, like previous iOS versions did.
 You can and should configure access rules (`config.xml`) and use the whitelist plugin as before.
 * [Ionic](http://ionicframework.com/) tip: to prevent flashes of a black background, make sure you set `ion-nav-view`'s `background-color` to `transparent`.
 * If you need the [device plugin](https://github.com/apache/cordova-plugin-device), use at least Cordova-iOS 3.6.3 (deviceready never fires with 3.5.0 due to a currently unknown reason).